Flow Editor

 Set Timer | Set a timer that will fire if no customer response is received |

-Route | Route the conversation to another assistant or a live agent queue |
+Route | Route the conversation to another agent or a live agent queue |

 Close | Close the conversation |